zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

 Return Values
 -------------

-user (success, dict, C({
+user (success, dict, )
-  "name": "user-1",
-  "description": "user #1",
-  ...
-})
-)
   For ``state=absent``, an empty dictionary.

   For ``state=present|facts``, a dictionary with the resource properties of the target user, plus additional artificial properties as described in the following list items.

-The dictionary keys are the exact property names as described in the data model for the resource, i.e. they contain hyphens (-), not underscores (_).
-The dictionary values are the property values using the Python representations described in the documentation of the zhmcclient Python package.
-The additional artificial properties are:
+  name (, str, )
+    User name

+  {property} (, any, )
+    Additional properties of the user, as described in the HMC WS-API book (using hyphens (-) in the property names).

+  user-pattern-name (, str, )
-  * ``user-pattern-name``: Name of the user pattern referenced by property ``user-pattern-uri``.
+    Name of the user pattern referenced by property ``user-pattern-uri``.

+  password-rule-name (, str, )
-  * ``password-rule-name``: Name of the password rule referenced by property ``password-rule-uri``.
+    Name of the password rule referenced by property ``password-rule-uri``.

+  ldap-server-definition-name (, str, )
-  * ``ldap-server-definition-name``: Name of the LDAP server definition referenced by property ``ldap-server-definition-uri``.
+    Name of the LDAP server definition referenced by property ``ldap-server-definition-uri``.

+  default-group-name (, str, )
-  * ``default-group-name``: Name of the group referenced by property ``default-group-uri``.
+    Name of the group referenced by property ``default-group-uri``.